There's plenty of potential for discovery at Cuttyhunk Brook Preserve View All

 Hunting for deer is permitted at the Preserve.
 All visitors are required to wear florescent orange during the hunting season as noted below:

-From December 1-16 and December 26-January 2 (Shotgun) – 500 square inches of florescent orange – Hat AND Vest is required.
+****Please note that from December 7-22 and December 26-January 2 (Shotgun) – 500 square inches of florescent orange – Hat AND Vest is required

 Dogs must be leashed.

 Trail through oak-pine forest featuring Cuttyhunk Brook, a historic homestead, stone walls glacial erratics and an impressive boulder field.

 From the parking area at Sunderland Road, the yellow loop trail travels east along an old logging road.
 The property was selectively logged in the past and additional old logging roads crisscross the property.
 Numerous stone walls are found on the property which is indicative of land that was once pasture.
 Oak, white pine, huckleberry and mountain laurel are common along the trail.
 The trail descends and crosses Cuttyhunk Brook arriving at the yellow loop intersection.
 The left spur travels alongside Cuttyhunk Brook, which is particularly visible in late fall and winter.
 The trail takes a gradual ascent into the uplands of white pine forest onto additional old logging roads which take various turns throughout.
 Follow the yellow blazes in order to stay on the correct path.
 The trail arrives at Stony Lane, an unimproved town road.
 Turn right onto Stony lane and follow the road east to the trail turn on the right which travels south back to the trail junction.